 The crowd-pleasing Haunted Pumpkin Garden is back at the New York Botanical Garden.
 Hundreds of intricately carved pumpkins are on display at the Everett Children's Adventure Garden, where Halloween Parades take place throughout the month.
 On weekends, kids can confront bugs, bats and other creatures in the garden.

-Get into the Halloween spirit with Bronx Zoo's Boo at the Zoo.
-Enjoy family and kids' activities, including magic shows, scary stories, costume parades, a hay maze, pumpkin painting and more.
-Kids can also get an up-close look at all the creepy critters on display.
+Get into the Halloween spirit with Boo at the Zoo, taking place at the Bronx Zoo every weekend in October and into early November.
+Enjoy family and kids' activities, including magic shows, costume parades, a hay maze, pumpkin painting, live music and more.
+This year's activities are themed around the zoo’s lifelike animatronic dinosaur experience as well as the real-life dinosaurs in the Komodo dragon exhibition.
+Visitors can also get an up-close look at all the creepy critters on display within the zoo.

 Brooklyn Children's Museum

 Come to the Brooklyn Children's Museum for a kid-friendly Halloween bash.
-Take part in a costume parade, a DJ dance party, not-too-scary storytelling sessions and much more.
+Take part in craft making, a DJ dance party, not-too-scary storytelling sessions and much more.
 This event is appropriate for all ages, and children are encouraged to arrive in their Halloween finest.